• Our Newsletter

 Justice at War: The Story of the Japanese Internment Camps

 What responsibility does the government have to citizens and non-citizens during times of war or national emergency?
 What role does ethnicity or social class play in the administration of justice?
 Do the constitutional powers of the executive branch supersede those of the judicial branch during wartime?
 Mitsuye Endo, a young woman being held at the Topaz Internment Camp during W.W.
 II, declares that her detention by the U.S. government is unconstitutional.
 With the help of the American Civil Liberties Union, she takes her case all the way to the U.S. Supreme Court.
 Citing the government's constitutional right to suspend "the Writ of Habeas Corpus… in cases of Rebellion or Invasion," Solicitor General Fahey defends the existence of the camps.
 In the role of Supreme Court Justices, students hear testimony, interrogate witnesses, and reflect on crucial questions raised by the case.
-Finally, students decide whether the internment camps are a matter of national security or a product of racism.
-For Grades 5 – 12, audience limit: 120 per performance.
-Book a show!
+Finally, students decide whether the internment camps are constitutional.

 back to top